Disclosure: This article contains affiliate links of products I have tried and recommended.

 The stock Dunlop K330 tires had a fair amount of grip, but their useful life—especially the rear—was atrocious.
 I was only able to get about 3,800 miles off the rubber rolling at the back of the bike—and I am neither a portly nor heavy-handed rider with a habit of peeling out at every green light.
 The front tire was able to get about 7,500 miles before the tread bars started showing, which was acceptable, but still not stellar.

 A search of the motorcycle forums revealed a couple of superior options for tread life, grip, and appearance: oversized Pirellis front and rear.
+[Edit December 2018: I now recommend oversized Shinko tires front and rear due to availability.
+They have the same positive characteristics as the Pirellis I initially wrote about in this article and at lower cost.
+Read the following sections for more info.]
 The recommended tire for the front was the Pirelli Diablo Scooter 110/70-16, and for longest life in the rear, a Pirelli ST66 140/70-16.
 Both tires, according to Internet forum members, should last about 10,000 miles.

 The front Pirelli is about half an inch wider than stock, and the rear one a full inch wider.
 In addition to looking cooler and meatier, their visibly rounder tread profile allows for easier motorcycle leaning and corner diving, and it’s not hard to imagine that they result in lower rolling resistance too.